VyacheslavGarshin/NaiveMq/README.md

 # NaiveMq
 .NET libraries for creating a message queue server.
+And the default server project.

 Implemented so far:
 + Simple custom client-server messaging protocol